rodrigoalmeida94/rodrigoalmeida/content/_index.md

 ---

 ## Volunteering
-- Since Oct 2023: Mediator and organisation member of the Touch Rugby team – Berlin Bruisers
+- Oct 2023 - Sep 2025: Mediator and organisation member of the Touch Rugby team – Berlin Bruisers
 - Oct 2016 – Aug 2018: Public Relations Manager, Spectrum – Student Chaplaincy and Platform
 - Sep 2012 - Aug 2017: Marketing and Communication Manager, Gymnastics Club of Almada
 - Dec 2014 – Sept 2015: President of the Board, Agronomy Student’s Association of ISA